prashanth-pb/Frequent-Item-Sets---Apriori-Algorithm/README.md

-# Frequent-Item-Sets---Apriori-Algorithm
+# Frequent-Item-Sets---SON-Algorithm
-An implementation of the Apriori algorithm to find frequent item sets.
+An implementation of the SON algorithm to find frequent item sets.
 Written in scala.

 This code has been tested with Scala ver **2.10.3** and JDK ver **1.8**